Find a Qualified Attorney Near You

 Lawsuits can seem foolish, especially when someone else sues you.
 Most of the time, people don’t file a civil case without reason.
 Even a small claims case has a filing fee, so few people bring cases without cause.

-After the first anger dies down, look at the complaint and see what you're getting sued for.
+Look at the complaint and see what you’re getting sued for.
 Then, get legal advice.
-This might be something you and the other person can work out without litigation.
+The issue might be something you and the other person can work out without litigation.

 2. I Don’t Have an Attorney